tdera6/UsedCar-Price-Predicator/README.md

 - `src/train_model.py` - variable encoding and XGBoost model training
 - `src/app.py` - main user interface file (Streamlit)
 - `requirements.txt` - list of required Python packages

+## Known Limitations & Future Ideas
+* **Accuracy:** The model's average error is around 9000 PLN.
+This is because it predicts prices based on basic stats (like year, mileage, and engine size).
+It cannot see the car's actual physical condition, accident history, or premium equipment.
+* **UI Input Validation:** Currently, the user interface allows selecting any combination of Make and Model.